dmarshNAIT/dmarshNAIT.github.io/DMIT1508_DDL.markdown

 )
 ```

-If the table has a composite key, the primary key constraint will be on the table level rather than the column level:
+If the table has a composite key, the primary key constraint will be on the table level rather than the column level.
+Instead of putting it beside the column definition, it's comma separated from the columns like this:
 ```sql
 CREATE TABLE Marks (
     StudentID   CHAR(9)     NOT NULL